RobbyCowell/site/src/dispatches/002-the-setup.md

 ```
 npm run develop
 ```
-To see webpack dev server come to life and host our hello world app at [http://localhost:1337](http://localhost:1337)!
+To see webpack dev server come to life and host our hello world app at <a href="http://localhost:1337" target="_blank" rel="noopener noreferrer">http://localhost:1337</a>!

 That's it!
 We've set-up a Svelte project from scratch with webpack and are now ready to start building!

 ### Bonus:
-If you're just getting started with Svelte, you should consider installing the [Svelte dev tools extension](https://github.com/RedHatter/svelte-devtools) in your browser (remember to actually have a `<script>` tag in each component you want to see in the dev tools, otherwise it won't show).
+If you're just getting started with Svelte, you should consider installing the <a href="https://github.com/RedHatter/svelte-devtools" target="_blank" rel="noopener noreferrer">Svelte dev tools extension</a> in your browser (remember to actually have a `<script>` tag in each component you want to see in the dev tools, otherwise it won't show).

-If you're using VS code, I also installed [Svelte for VS code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode){:target="_blank"} and [this icon pack](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) that includes icons for `.svelte` files.
+If you're using VS code, I also installed <a href="https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode" target="_blank" rel="noopener noreferrer">Svelte for VS code</a> and <a href="https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme" target="_blank" rel="noopener noreferrer">this icon pack</a> that includes icons for `.svelte` files.